19kirti/stopwatch/README.md

 ## How to use?

-Simply click on the start button to start it and on the reset button to reset it.
+Simply click on the start, stop, and reset buttons to perform the desired operation.

-## Contributing
+## Contributions

 Welcome for the contributions!
 If you have any suggestions or improvements, please open an issue or submit a pull request.